- Dry mouth (xerostomia)

 A meticulous daily oral care routine is the best way to prevent most oral health problems and is even more important if you have diabetes.
 Here’s an easy-to-follow routine to help children and adults with diabetes protect their oral health and general well-being.
 A healthy mouth can be as simple as 1, 2, 3.

-- A quality electric toothbrush – like the Philips Sonicare or Sunstar GUM ActiVital – will give a ‘supreme clean’ with minimum effort.
+• A quality electric toothbrush or GUM Sonic Daily – will give a ‘supreme clean’ with minimum effort.

 DRY MOUTH